 Independent Student Analysis (ISA)

-The student voice is particularly important to the accreditation process.
-In addition to responses to the AFMC Graduation Questionnaire, students in all four years of the program are asked to participate in an Independent Student Analysis (ISA).
+The student voice is foundational and important to the accreditation process.
+In addition to responses to the AFMC Graduation Questionnaire, students in all four years of the Program are asked to participate in a student-led Independent Student Analysis (ISA).